yokomizor/setup-alpine-daily-use/README.md

 Most notably:

 * Graphical user interface using [sway] ([Wayland]).
   No login manager will be installed though.
-Just call `sway` by hand whenever you need graphics.
+Sway will start on tty7 using the daily use user.

 * Custom us-intl keyboard layout with the hardcoded kdb option ctrl:swapcaps for those who have realized that CAPSLOCK, besides not being very useful, sits in